NissanAlGaib/KHAT/docs/PawLink_User_Manual.md

 ### 11.4 Filing a Dispute

-If there is a disagreement regarding a contract payment:

-1. Navigate to **My Payments > Disputes**.
+Disputes are tracked in **My Payments > Disputes**.

-2. Tap **File Dispute**.
-3. Provide details about the issue.
-4. Submit for admin review.
-5. Track the status of your dispute in the Disputes tab.
+1. If a contract/payment flow shows a dispute action, submit your dispute reason there.
+2. Open the **Disputes** tab to view all dispute records related to your contracts.
+3. Check each dispute's status and any admin resolution notes.
+4. Continue monitoring updates in the same tab until resolution.

 ---